VaishnaviV194/kickstarter-crowdfunding-performance/README.md

-# 🚀 Kickstarter Crowdfunding Performance
+# 🚀 Kickstarter Campaign Performance

 A business intelligence project that explores Kickstarter crowdfunding campaigns using **Excel, SQL, and Power BI** to identify the factors influencing campaign success, funding trends, backer engagement, and category performance.